-The main elements of the claim are regulated in article 399 of the Spanish LEC (article 437 in case of oral proceedings).
-The claim should identify the parties (personal data and address), claimant's lawyer and "procurador", identity and expose the facts and legal grounds (numbered and separately) in which the claim professes to be based on.
+The main elements of the claim are regulated in article 399 of the Spanish LEC (article 437 in case of the oral proceeding).
+The claim should identify the parties (personal data and address), claimant's lawyer and "procurador", identify and expose the facts and legal grounds (numbered and separately), on which the claim professes to be based.